of the St Philip neri church

 If you would like to know more or come and see the church please contact Fr.
 Neil.

-If you would like to make a donation for ongoing refurbishments or chaplaincy life in general see the option below.
+If you would like to make a donation for ongoing refurbishments or chaplaincy life in general, please contact the chaplain, using the contact details below.